fhackett/cpsc490/README.md

 There are no tests, but you are encouraged to write your own.
 Catch or anything else is acceptable.
 There is also no build file - writing one may be worthwhile, but is not required.
 You could refer to previous examples of CMakeLists.txt for inspiration.

+## Grading criteria

+The course had a mix of assignments and project work.
+70% of the course grade was split evenly between the 3 project milestones, and the other 30% was split evenly between assignments.

+### Assignments

+After having run the course, I recommend rebalancing the grading scheme so that assignments are weighted more heavily, something like 50/50.
+This should better reflect/reward the learning experience.

+There also needs to be a precise late penalty system, since sometimes students need to assess the tradeoffs if working on different things when they cannot complete everything.

+The late policy as given was -1/3 of the total mark per day, but given facilitator availability and conversations with students a more gradual per-minute late penalty may have encouraged late submissions as opposed to students just giving up.

+### Final project rubric

+The spirit of the project is for you to gain experience writing unique code, dealing with unique problems and writing/talking about them.

+There will be monthly milestone presentations where you will present and discuss the state of your project.
+These presentations will be graded.
+This course spans 3 and a bit months, so there will be 3 milestones, one at the end of each month.
+The final milestone will also be the final presentation.

+The grading scheme for each milestone is as follows (each milestone will be worth 1/3 of the full project, and be out of 10):

+- [2 marks] Does the thing perform as described?
+        When presenting your project you should describe what you did and how it works If it is possible to crash your project or make it fail to compile while following that description, that is a problem. i.e state all dependencies and assumptions including OS, compiler type, libraries, usage, etc...
+- [2 marks] Have the goals set in the last milestone been achieved, and if not did you reflect on why?
+        You started with a goal in mind.
+Did you reach it?
+To what extent?
+- [2 marks] Did this milestone teach you something useful?
+        If you can convincingly claim you learned something, you will get marks.
+        This ensures the grader judges your project's value to you, not whether it would be interesting to the grader.
+- [2 marks] Is a future direction described, and does it relate meaningfully to current findings and the project brief?
+        Where are you going next?
+Are you properly referring to your existing work and reflecting on it?
+        It is possible to demonstrate that your current project is a dead end and start something new without losing marks, but you must be clear and convincing.
+- [2 marks] Is the code as readable as similar real-world code?
+        If you can argue that your code would be readable to a group of real-world developers, it is ok.
+If necessary, you can identify that group or cite a project you're basing your coding style on.
+- [1 mark, bonus] Did this teach someone else something new?